 In 2D printing, we talk about "DPI" (dots per inch) with the general rule being - the finer the dots, the higher the resolution and the sharper the printed image.
 In 3D printing, this is the layer thickness or "z resolution" - the finer the layer, the smoother and more detailed the printed object will be.
 For example, if you have a 100mm height print, which is made up of 0.5mm layers, your printer will use 200 layers to create the object.
 If you print the same object with a printer capable of just 0.1mm layers, the printer will require 1000 layers to produce the same object - but the detail will be finer and the result generally smoother.
 Of course most printers have an adjustable z resolution so you can fine-tune the output to find a balance between speed and quality, within certain parameters.
 These decisions are also based on the diameter of the extrusion nozzle, and as filament comes in two basic sizes - it does affect the quality of the printed object.

-This is dependent on a number of variables, such as: the complexity of the object to be printed, the filament size and type, the extruder head type and z resolution.
+This is dependent on a number of variables, such as; the complexity of the object to be printed, the filament size and type, the extruder head type and z resolution.
 It also depends on the quality of the printer you are using.
-You can always speed things up but you'll generally sacrifice the quality of the output.
-It's important to remember that speed isn't everything.
+You can always speed things up but you will generally sacrifice the quality of the output.
+It is important to remember that speed isn't everything.
 When it comes to 3D printing, slow and steady usually wins the race.
 Most 3D printing programs will advise you of the expected printing time once the drawings and settings have been uploaded.

 3D printing is loads of fun.
-Whether you just want to have a go at creating something from (virtually) nothing, or genuinely have a need to create unique objects, we're confident you'll find a quality printer option amongst our range of 3D printers.
-We also have dozens of suitable filaments, including some very interesting options like glow in the dark, metal-look, and much more.
+Whether you just want to have a go at creating something from (virtually) nothing, or genuinely have a need to create unique objects, we are confident you will find a quality printer option amongst our range of 3D printers.
+We also have dozens of suitable filaments, including some very interesting options like glow in the dark, flexibles, eSilks, and much more.

 Some of this information is for specific models, or others might be general in nature, but the process will generally be similar for all types of 3D printers.